-The updated plan comes in a memo shared by the presidential campaigns Thursday morning, just two days before early voting is set to begin in the state and just over a week before the Feb.
+The updated plan comes in a memo shared the presidential campaigns Thursday morning, just two days before early voting is set to begin in the state and just over a week before the Feb.
 22 caucuses.

 “We understand just how important it is that we get this right and protect the integrity of Nevadans’ votes.
 We are confident in our backup plans and redundancies,” Nevada Democratic Party Executive Director Alana Mounce said in the memo.

 The party is arguably the best-run in the country — the main reason Democrats aren’t in full-out panic mode right now about an Iowa repeat.
 But party staff are working around the clock right now to try to come up with a new plan.
-And while sources with multiple presidential campaigns say that the memo is better than nothing, it still leaves multiple crucial questions unanswered.
+And while sources with multiple presidential campaigns say that the memo is better than nothing, it still leaves multiple, crucial questions unanswered.

 “It gives us a little bit more clarity on caucus day— but leaves a lot of other open-ended questions,” said a source on the Nevada team of one presidential campaign.
 “From our view, it’s pretty much more of the same, and it seems like it’s going to be a very complicated process.”

-The memo offers more information on how it plans to use what it’s steadfastly refusing to call an app to relay early voting information to precinct captains on election day and turn them back to the parties.
+The memo offers more information on how it plans to use what it’s steadfastly refusing to call an app to relay early voting information in to precinct captains on election day and turn them back to the parties.

-Early vote totals will be entered into a Google form that can then be accessed by a “caucus calculator” on iPads which the party plans to distribute to precinct chairs at the 1,700 caucus sites.
+Early vote totals will be entered into a google form that can then be accessed by a “caucus calculator” on iPads which the party plans to distribute to precinct chairs at the 1,700 caucus sites.
 If that fails, they’ll also receive paper backups with the early vote total and have a hotline to call in results that the party insists will be secure (and avoid having the meltdown that Iowa experienced from security issues and too few people manning the phones).

 Cover: U.S. Senator and presidential candidate, Bernie Sanders seen speaking during the campaign rally in Henderson.
 (Photo by Ronen Tivony / SOPA Images/SOPA Images/LightRocket via Getty Images)